 Many divorcing couples think the only answer is to litigate a settlement.
 At the very end, this will end up hurting you and your partner as well.

 Divorce is a very unique situation, and it is understandable that the first reaction is to litigate.
 But think harder.
 You will end up, like it or not, negotiating with your partner.
 You can do it painfully and expensively or you can do it through a good mediator with experience in couple dynamics, power imbalance and knowledge of the law.

-I will help both of you to negotiate any issues you consider important.
-I will help you to understand what issues are important for you, based on your needs and expectations.
-Not everybody can express their needs clearly.
-So we will guide you through the process to understand and elaborate the following issues:
+Divorce & Family Mediation Center will help both of you to negotiate any issues you consider important.
+We will help you to understand what issues are important for you, based on your needs and expectations.
+Not everybody can express their needs clearly, so we will guide you through the process to understand and elaborate on the following issues: